-Thus far, we’ve been discussing ray–shape intersection algorithms purely with respect to idealized arithmetic operations based on the real numbers.
-This approach has gotten us far, although the fact that computers can only represent finite quantities and therefore can’t actually represent all of the real numbers is important.
+Thus far, we have been discussing ray–shape intersection algorithms with respect to idealized arithmetic operations based on the real numbers.
+This approach has gotten us far, although the fact that computers can only represent finite quantities and therefore cannot actually represent all the real numbers is important.
 In place of real numbers, computers use floating-point numbers, which have fixed storage requirements.
 However, error may be introduced each time a floating-point operation is performed, since the result may not be representable in the designated amount of memory.

-The accumulation of this error has a few implications for the accuracy of intersection tests.
-First, it’s possible that it will cause valid intersections to be missed completely—for example, if a computed intersection’s value is negative even though the precise value is positive.
+The accumulation of this error has several implications for the accuracy of intersection tests.
+First, it is possible that it will cause valid intersections to be missed completely—for example, if a computed intersection’s value is negative even though the precise value is positive.
 Furthermore, computed ray–shape intersection points may be above or below the actual surface of the shape.
-This leads to a problem: when new rays are traced starting from computed intersection points for shadow rays and reflection rays, if the ray origin is below the actual surface, we may find an incorrect re-intersection with the surface.
+This leads to a problem: when new rays are traced starting from computed intersection points for shadow rays and reflection rays, if the ray origin is below the actual surface, we may find an incorrect reintersection with the surface.
 Conversely, if the origin is too far above the surface, shadows and reflections may appear detached.
-(See Figure 3.39.)
+(See Figure 6.38.)

-In this section, we’ll introduce the ideas underlying floating-point arithmetic and describe techniques for analyzing the error in floating-point computations.
-We’ll then apply these methods to the ray–shape algorithms introduced earlier in this chapter and show how to compute ray intersection points with bounded error.
+In this section, we will introduce the ideas underlying floating-point arithmetic and describe techniques for analyzing the error in floating-point computations.
+We will then apply these methods to the ray–shape algorithms introduced earlier in this chapter and show how to compute ray intersection points with bounded error.
 This will allow us to conservatively position ray origins so that incorrect self-intersections are never found, while keeping ray origins extremely close to the actual intersection point so that incorrect misses are minimized.
 In turn, no additional “ray epsilon” values are needed.

-Computation must be performed on a finite representation of numbers that fits in a finite amount of memory; the infinite set of real numbers just can’t be represented on a computer.
+Computation must be performed on a finite representation of numbers that fits in a finite amount of memory; the infinite set of real numbers cannot be represented on a computer.
 One such finite representation is fixed point, where given a 16-bit integer, for example, one might map it to positive real numbers by dividing by 256.
 This would allow us to represent the range with equal spacing of between values.
-Fixed-point numbers can be implemented efficiently using integer arithmetic operations (a property that made them popular on early PCs that didn’t support floating-point computation), but they suffer from a number of shortcomings; among them, the maximum number they can represent is limited, and they aren’t able to accurately represent very small numbers near zero.
+Fixed-point numbers can be implemented efficiently using integer arithmetic operations (a property that made them popular on early PCs that did not support floating-point computation), but they suffer from a number of shortcomings; among them, the maximum number they can represent is limited, and they are not able to accurately represent very small numbers near zero.

 An alternative representation for real numbers on computers is floating-point numbers.
 These are based on representing numbers with a sign, a significand, and an exponent: essentially, the same representation as scientific notation but with a fixed number of digits devoted to significand and exponent.
 (In the following, we will assume base-2 digits exclusively.)
 This representation makes it possible to represent and perform computations on numbers with a wide range of magnitudes while using a fixed amount of storage.

-Programmers using floating-point arithmetic are generally aware that floating point is imprecise; this understanding sometimes leads to a belief that floating-point arithmetic is unpredictable.
-In this section we’ll see that floating-point arithmetic has a carefully designed foundation that in turn makes it possible to compute conservative bounds on the error introduced in a particular computation.
+Programmers using floating-point arithmetic are generally aware that floating-point values may be inaccurate; this understanding sometimes leads to a belief that floating-point arithmetic is unpredictable.
+In this section we will see that floating-point arithmetic has a carefully designed foundation that in turn makes it possible to compute conservative bounds on the error introduced in a particular computation.
 For ray-tracing calculations, this error is often surprisingly small.

 The IEEE standard specifies that 32-bit floats are represented with a sign bit, 8 bits for the exponent, and 23 bits for the significand.
-With 8 bits, the exponent ranges from 0 to 255.
-We will denote it by , with the subscript indicating that it is biased; the actual exponent used, , is computed by biasing :
+The exponent stored in a float ranges from 0 to 255.
+We will denote it by , with the subscript indicating that it is biased; the actual exponent used in computation, , is computed as

 The significand actually has bits of precision when a normalized floating-point value is stored.
-When a number expressed with significand and exponent is normalized, there are no leading zeros in the significand.
-In binary, this means that the leading digit of the significand must be one; in turn, there’s no need to store this value explicitly.
-Thus, the implicit leading one digit with the 23 digits encoding the fractional part of the significand gives a total of 24 bits of precision.
+When a number expressed with significand and exponent is normalized, there are no leading 0s in the significand.
+In binary, this means that the leading digit of the significand must be one; in turn, there is no need to store this value explicitly.
+Thus, the implicit leading 1 digit with the 23 digits encoding the fractional part of the significand gives a total of 24 bits of precision.

-Given a sign , significand , and exponent , the corresponding floating-point value is
+Given a sign , significand , and biased exponent , the corresponding floating-point value is

 For example, with a normalized significand, the floating-point number 6.5 is written as , where the 2 subscript denotes a base-2 value.
-(If non-whole binary numbers aren’t immediately intuitive, note that the first number to the right of the radix point contributes , and so forth.)
+(If non-whole binary numbers are not immediately intuitive, note that the first number to the right of the radix point contributes , and so forth.)
 Thus, we have

 , so and .

-This hexadecimal number is a value worth remembering, as it often comes up in memory dumps when debugging.
+This hexadecimal number is a value worth remembering, as it often comes up in memory dumps when debugging graphics programs.

 An implication of this representation is that the spacing between representable floats between two adjacent powers of two is uniform throughout the range.
 (It corresponds to increments of the significand bits by one.)
 In a range , the spacing is

-As we’ve described the representation so far, it’s impossible to exactly represent zero as a floating-point number.
+As we have described the representation so far, it is impossible to exactly represent zero as a floating-point number.
 This is obviously an unacceptable state of affairs, so the minimum exponent , or , is set aside for special treatment.
-With this exponent, the floating-point value is interpreted as not having the implicit leading one bit in the significand, which means that a significand of all zero bits results in
+With this exponent, the floating-point value is interpreted as not having the implicit leading 1 bit in the significand, which means that a significand of all 0 bits results in

-Eliminating the leading one significand bit also makes it possible to represent denormalized numbers: if the leading one was always present, then the smallest 32-bit float would be
+Eliminating the leading 1 significand bit also makes it possible to represent denormalized numbers: if the leading 1 was always present, then the smallest 32-bit float would be

-Without the leading one bit, the minimum value is
+Without the leading 1 bit, the minimum value is

 The maximum exponent, , is also reserved for special treatment.
 Therefore, the largest regular floating-point value that can be represented has (or ) and is approximately

-With , if the significand bits are all zero, the value corresponds to positive or negative infinity, according to the sign bit.
+With , if the significand bits are all 0, the value corresponds to positive or negative infinity, according to the sign bit.
 Infinite values result when performing computations like in floating point, for example.
 Arithmetic operations with infinity and a noninfinite value usually result in infinity, though dividing a finite value by infinity gives 0.
-For comparisons, positive infinity is larger than any non-infinite value and similarly for negative infinity.
+For comparisons, positive infinity is larger than any noninfinite value and similarly for negative infinity.

-The MaxFloat and Infinity constants are initialized to be the largest representable and “infinity” floating-point values, respectively.
-We make them available in separate constants so that code that uses these values doesn’t need to use the wordy C++ standard library calls to get their values.
+The Infinity constant is initialized to be the “infinity” floating-point value.
+We make it available in a separate constant so that code that uses its value does not need to use the wordy C++ standard library call.

 IEEE 754 provides important guarantees about the properties of floating-point arithmetic: specifically, it guarantees that addition, subtraction, multiplication, division, and square root give the same results given the same inputs and that these results are the floating-point number that is closest to the result of the underlying computation if it had been performed in infinite-precision arithmetic.
 It is remarkable that this is possible on finite-precision digital computers at all; one of the achievements in IEEE 754 was the demonstration that this level of accuracy is possible and can be implemented fairly efficiently in hardware.

-Using circled operators to denote floating-point arithmetic operations and for floating-point square root, these precision guarantees can be written as:
+Using circled operators to denote floating-point arithmetic operations and for floating-point square root, these accuracy guarantees can be written as:

 where indicates the result of rounding a real number to the closest floating-point value and where denotes the fused multiply add operation, which only rounds once.
 It thus gives better accuracy than computing .

 This bound on the rounding error can also be represented with an interval of real numbers: for example, for addition, we can say that the rounded result is within an interval